90% of mutual funds follow an active investing style.

 Top 5 Index Funds in India at present are

-- Tata Nifty 50 Index Fund -Direct Plan
+- Bandhan Nifty 50 Index Fund

 - UTI Nifty 50 Index Fund

-- ICICI Prudential Nifty 50 Index Fund
+- SBI Nifty Index Fund

-- BANDHAN Nifty 50 Index Fund
+- HDFC Nifty 50 Index Fund

-The above list is based on the past 5 years annualized returns.
+The above list is based on the past 5 years’ annualized returns.

-You can check here – the list of Top 10 Index Funds in India with their Expense Ratios.
+You can check here – the list of Top 5 Index Funds in India with their Expense Ratios.

 Step 1 – Choose an Investment Platform

-Best index fund investment platforms in India are
+Best index fund investment platforms in India are:

 - Zerodha Coin